-Born 1983, Emeric Lhuisset grow up in Paris suburb.
+Born in 1983, Emeric Lhuisset grew up in Paris suburbs.

-Graduated in arts (Ecole des Beaux-Arts de Paris - Ensba) and in geopolitics (University Panthéon-Sorbonne / Ecole Normale Superieure - Ulm).
+Graduated in arts (Beaux-Arts de Paris) and in geopolitics (University Panthéon-Sorbonne / ENS Ulm).

-His works has been shown in numerous exhibitions around the world (Tate Modern in London, Museum Folkwang in Essen, Institut du monde arabe in Paris, Stedelijk Museum in Amsterdam, Rencontres d’Arles, Sursock Museum in Beirut, CRAC Languedoc-Roussillon, Musée du Louvre Lens…).
+His works has been shown in numerous exhibitions around the world (Tate Modern in London, Museum Folkwang, Institut du monde arabe, Stedelijk Museum, Rencontres d’Arles, Sursock Museum, CRAC Languedoc-Roussillon, Musée du Louvre Lens…).

-In addition to his art practice, he teaches at Sciences Po Paris about contemporary art and geopolitics.
+In addition to his art practice, he teaches at Sciences Po about contemporary art and geopolitics.